TyberiusPrime/anysnake2/README.md

 # Singularity won't run

-Singularity needs some folders that are apparently not wrapped by nixpkgs.
+Singularity needs some folders that can not be created by Nix.

-You'll need to create them: `sudo mkdir -p /var/singularity/mnt/{container,final,overlay,session}`.
+Outside of NixOS, you'll need to create them: `sudo mkdir -p /var/singularity/mnt/{container,final,overlay,session}`.

+If you're using NixOS, setting 'programs.singularity.enable = true' should install them (and a singularity installation we won't necessarily be using, we use the version in the outside_nixpkgs defined by anysnake2.toml instead)).

 # Version policy